Master Clash of Clans Base Layout Design: Gaming Diary's Complete Strategic Framework

 Key Elements:

-Storages in separated, heavily-defended compartments
+Storages in separated, heavily-defended compartments.

-Town Hall accessible for quick 1-stars (faster than defenders)
+Town Hall accessible for quick 1-stars (faster than defenders).

-Dedicated defenses near each storage
+Dedicated defenses near each storage.

-Trap layers around storage zones
+Trap layers around storage zones.

 [For detailed farming base strategies, see Gaming Diary's Complete Farming Base Guide]